kaband/PSMame-Screensaver/README.md

  \* = required

-**Screensaver Tab**
+## Screensaver Tab

   <img src="images/screensaver_tab.png" alt="alt text" width="400">

- * Screensaver timeout - Amount of idle time in seconds before screensaver starts.
+ * **Screensaver timeout** - Amount of idle time in seconds before screensaver starts.
  * [Setup Screensaver] Button - Click this button once you are ready to enable the mame screensaver as the default.
    * Enables screensaver, sets mame screensaver as active screensaver and sets screensaver timeout value.
  * [Remove Screensaver] Button - Removes mame screensaver as default and sets blank screen as new default.
  * [Generate Rom List] Button - Creates txt file list of rom names.
 List is based of off rom path and saved to the rom list path directory.
  * [Test Screensaver] Button - You can test the screensaver and limit the amount of games it rotates through for the test only.

+## Usage
+ * When the screensaver is running, MAME functions normally.
+You can play the game that is running, but once the runtime value is reached it will exit the rom.
+ * In order to exit the screensaver use the key mapped to exit mame.
+Escape key is the default mapping to exit mame.

 **Compiling ps1 to exe (or scr)**
 I use Sapien's Powershell Studio to write the powershell scripts, create the forms used in the psmamesscfg.exe and to compile it all to exe's.
 It's great software if you write a lot of powershell scripts and I highly recommend it, but it's not inexpensive.
 You can compile the screensaver script to an exe yourself w/o purchasing any software using PS2EXE.